Israel Inheritance Guide for Nagoya (名古屋市)

 How much is inheritance tax on property in Nagoya for Israel nationals?

-Which law applies to Israel inheritance in Japan?
+Which law applies to Israel inheritance in Nagoya?

-Do Israel nationals need to pay inheritance tax in Japan?
+Do Israel nationals need to pay inheritance tax on property in Nagoya?

 Need Help with Inheritance in Nagoya?